-- 5. Minimise the risk of damage to the work and surrounding area when stripping and removing licensed asbestos: by being able to meet the following assessment criteria: - 5.1 Protect the work and its surrounding area from damage. - 5.2 Minimise damage and maintain a clean work space. - 5.3 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations, members of the public and adverse weather conditions. - 5.4 Dispose of waste in accordance with legislation. - 5.5 State why the disposal of waste should be carried out in relation to the work. - 6.
-Complete the work within the allocated time when stripping and removing licensed asbestos: by being able to meet the following assessment criteria: - 6.1 Demonstrate completion of the work within the allocated time. - 6.2 State the purpose of the work programme and explain why deadlines should be kept in relation to: - 1. types of progress charts, timetables and estimated times - 2. organisational procedures for reporting circumstances which will affect the work programme. - 7.
-Comply with the given contract information to strip and remove licensed asbestos materials to the required specification: by being able to meet the following assessment criteria: - 7.1 Demonstrate the following work skills when stripping and removing licensed asbestos: - quantifying, identifying, dismantling, sorting and sealing. - 7.2 Strip, handle and remove licensed asbestos materials to given working instructions. - 7.3 Describe how to apply safe work practices, follow procedures, report problems and establish the authority needed to rectify them, to: - 1. suppress fibres and control exposure - 2. assess and monitor personal exposure levels - 3. carry out personal decontamination - 4. wet strip using wet injection and spraying techniques - 5. shadow vacuum - 6. handle and dispose of asbestos - 7. remove licensed asbestos by the glove and bag method - 8. use hand tools and equipment - 9. work at height
+- 6. Complete the work within the allocated time when removing licensed asbestos: by being able to meet the following assessment criteria: - 6.1 Demonstrate completion of the work within the allocated time. - 6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: - 1. types of timetables and estimated times - 2. organisational procedures for reporting circumstances which will affect the work programme. - 7.
+Comply with the given contract information to remove licensed asbestos materials to the required specification: by being able to meet the following assessment criteria: - 7.1 Demonstrate the following work skills when removing licensed asbestos: quantifying, identifying, stripping, handling, dismantling, cleaning, sealing and removing. - 7.2 Demonstrate how to follow direct connection and transit procedures. - 7.3 Use and maintain specified hand tools and ancillary equipment. - 7.4 Apply fibre suppression techniques. - 7.5 Strip, handle and remove licensed asbestos materials to given working instructions. - 7.6 Demonstrate how to follow transit and decontamination procedures. - 7.7 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: - 1. undertake the removal in accordance with the plan of work and quality requirements - 2. follow direct connection and transit procedures - 3. suppress fibres and control exposure - 4. maintain standards of cleanliness - 5. assess and monitor personal exposure levels and interpret the results - 6. follow transit and decontamination procedures - 7. apply controlled wetting including injection and spraying techniques - 8. remove asbestos by approved abrasive blasting techniques - 9. shadow vacuum - 10. handle and dispose of asbestos - 11. understand the implications of working with and around services including electrical, gas and water - 12. remove licensed asbestos by the approved glove and bag method - 13. recognise and determine when specialist skills and knowledge are required and report accordingly - 14. determine specific requirements for structures and areas of special interest, traditional build (pre 1919) and historical significance - 15. work with, around and in close proximity to plant and machinery - 16. use specified hand tools, portable power tools and equipment